sbeus/adi-demo/README.md

-# ADI Demonstration
+# ADI Data Consolidation Demonstration

-This package contains demonstrations of the ARM Data Integrator (ADI) currently only meant to be run on the ARM Data Center (ADC).
+This package contains demonstrations of the ARM Data Integrator's (ADI) data consolidation capability.
+It is currently only meant to be run on the ARM Data Center (ADC).
+A system account can be requested [here](https://www.db.arm.gov/SARS2/).
+To manage your ARM LDAP account, go [here](https://www.arm.gov/people/profile/) (required to create entries in the [PCM](https://engineering.arm.gov/pcm) but is not required for using this demo).

 ## Step 1: Download